ayushgta/faa/002_seating_bull.md

 </look>

-Look at that!
-We can clearly se that in December, January, Febuary and March are when the planes fly, and the And the planes fly most on Saturday.
+There you go!
+We can clearly see that December, January, Febuary and March are when planes fly, and that planes fly most on Saturday.

-## Daddy, Where do I come from?
+## Where are all those skiiers coming from?

 Let's take a look at where all these Vail lovers come from.
-Groping by Origin City.
-And we'll get a multi year look.
+The best way to start a new exploration.
+We'll select origin city (a dimension) and continue to use flight counts as our measure.
+By not including a filter that specifies a year, we're inherently looking at all-time data from our database.
+This means we have a multi year look.

 <look height="350" width="100%">
   model: faa